Was Herbert W. Armstrong God's True Servant?

 ~J. Vernon McGee

-Many refuse to see the real truth as they continue to look through the glasses of Armstrongism.
+Many refuse to see the real truth because maintaining the myth is more important.

 Did HWA do "a great work" as some have tried to claim?
 Or was it Christ who did the great work when He shed His blood for us on the cross of Calvary?

 The Scriptures warn us about those who will bring a "different gospel"; those who claim to speak for God, but instead are not who they claim to be.

 "But he shall say, I tell you, I know you not whence ye are; depart from me, all ye workers of iniquity" (Luke 13:27).